mrichar1/esp32-gps/README.md

 ## NTRIP Support

 NOTE: NTRIP services require Wifi to be enabled to send/receive data from external sources.
+Yuo can either set the `WIFI` config options to cause a connection to be set up, or manually set up networking in `boot.py`.

 This code provide support for `Client`, `Server` and `Caster` NTRIP modes.
 These can be enabled in parallel by specifying mulitple modes separated by commas for the config option `NTRIP_MODE`.